 Each of 37 societies holds one or more 38 year leases, possibly the longest ever offered by any Council on an allotment site.
-This long lease gives the societies the strongest incentive to do the long term planning to keep their societies strong and their sites well maintained and popular.
-It also gives them the security necessary to attract grants to make improvements to their sites.
+This long lease gives the societies the strongest incentive to do long term planning to keep their societies strong and their sites well maintained and popular.
+It also gives the security necessary to attract grants to make improvements to their sites.

 The first allotment site was handed over in February 2012 and by the end of 2013 all had been handed over with the leases back dated to 1 April 2013.
-At the beginning of April 2012 the Barnet Allotment Federation (BAF) appointed Andrew Brown on a part time contract to assist the societies prepare themselves to successfully manage their sites.
-His appointment was funded by the London Borough of Barnet through a grant until May 2014.
-His role was to:

-In October 2014, with nearly all the leases signed and with the societies well on the road to sustainable self management, BAF produced a report setting out how the move to self management was made and describing some of the difficulties and lessons learned.
+In October 2014, with most leases signed and with the societies well on the road to sustainable self management, BAF produced a report setting out how the move to self management was made and describing some of the difficulties and lessons learned.
 It also includes a description and statistical presentation of the progress made by the societies in preparing themselves to undertake self management, and the challenges still facing them.
 This report, Allotment Self Management – The Barnet Process, can be accessed here.

-Schedule of Self Management Tools and Advice – A paper listing all current management advice including e-mail advice not on this web page
+Schedule of Self Management Tools and Advice – A paper listing all current management advice including e-mail advice not on this web page.

 Self Management Checklist – A paper setting out the things to do for allotment societies June 2013.